Jesus Generation – a story of intentional community – pt 1

 medley1

-The Travellers Guide centred our rhythm of life on relational and hospitality-based ministry, maximizing our time and energy for those outside the realm of church circles.
-In this way we were able to reach, befriend, pastor and teach not gathered congregations, but those among the 95% who might never attend a church venue or program, nor have any interest in doing so.
+The Travellers Guide centred our rhythm of life on relational and hospitality-based ministry, focusing our time and energy towards those outside the realm of church circles.
+In this way we reached, befriended, pastored and taught not gathered congregations, but those among the 95% who might never attend a church venue or program, nor have any interest in doing so.
 Hence in its 12 years of life and ministry, JGen never once ran a church service.
-(A boast I am very proud of!!)
+(This is a boast I am very proud of!!)

 JGen Garran